Mohanbarman/takumi/README.md

 ### Development
 We try always to improve the dotfiles.
-If you want to constibute create a pull request.
+If you want to contribute create a pull request.
 <br>
 <br>
  [![](https://img.shields.io/badge/Workflow-gitflow--branching--model-81A1C1.svg?style=flat-square)](http://nvie.com/posts/a-successful-git-branching-model)